InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Experiments

 \subsection{Results}

-\textbf{Comparison with baseline methods.} We compare our methods against the state-of-the-art vectorized HD map learning pipelines -- HDMapNet~\cite{li2021hdmapnet} and VectorMapNet~\cite{liu2022vectormapnet}.
-HDMapNet predicts 3 types of segmentation map -- semantic segmentation, instance embedding, and direction prediction -- and utilizes heuristic post-processing to generate vectorized map elements.
-VectorMapNet utilizes transformer decoder from DETR~\cite{carion2020end} to predict the map elements, and autoregressive transformer decoder to generate detailed geometrical shape of the map elements.
-We train and evaluate InstaGraM with EfficientNet-B0 and EfficientNet-B4, which are comparable backbones with HDMapNet and VectorMapNet (ResNet-50) respectively. \tableautorefname~\ref{tab:1_Comparison} shows that InstaGraM acheives $13.7$ higher mAP with $33\times$ faster inference speed compared to HDMapNet, and $0.6$ higher mAP with $6\times$ faster inference speed compared to VectorMapNet, under the camera modality.
-In both baselines, LiDAR modality provides explicit 3D location of the road boundary, resulting in improved AP.
-However, our model under camera modality outperforms HDMapNet and VectorMapNet under the LiDAR modality especially observing on the boundary class.
-We observe that the distance transform provides strong spatial relations to locate the map elements.
-Furthermore, specifically in comparison with VectorMapNet, InstaGraM achieves competitive performance with significantly faster convergence time in training (train epochs of 110 for VectorMapNet and 30 for InstaGraM).
+\textbf{Comparison with Baseline Methods.} We compare our methods against previous vectorized HD map learning pipelines -- HDMapNet~\cite{li2021hdmapnet}, VectorMapNet~\cite{liu2022vectormapnet}, and MapTR~\cite{liao2023maptr}.
+HDMapNet predicts 3 types of segmentation map --- semantic segmentation, instance embedding, and direction prediction --- and utilizes heuristic post-processing to generate vectorized map elements.
+VectorMapNet utilizes transformer decoder from DETR~\cite{carion2020end} to predict the keypoints of the map elements, and autoregressive transformer decoder to generate detailed geometrical shape of the map elements.
+MapTR adds heirarchical query embedding and permutation-equivalent set-to-set matching on top of DETR decoder.
+We train and evaluate InstaGraM with EfficientNet-B0 and EfficientNet-B4, which are comparable backbones with HDMapNet and VectorMapNet/MapTR (ResNet-50) respectively. \tableautorefname~\ref{tab:1_Comparison} shows that InstaGraM acheives $12.9$ higher mAP with $41\times$ faster inference speed compared to HDMapNet, and $1.0$ higher mAP with $6\times$ faster inference speed compared to VectorMapNet, under the comparable image size.
+Furthermore, specifically in comparison with VectorMapNet, InstaGraM achieves better performance with significantly faster convergence time during training (train epochs of 110 for VectorMapNet and 30 for InstaGraM).
+Compared to MapTR, InstaGraM achieves better performance with the comparable image size.
+We add results of MapTRv2, state-of-the-art method in online vectorized HD map construction for reference, and we further tackle the scalability problem of MapTR and MapTRv2 in terms of accuracy against InstaGraM in \tableautorefname~\ref{tab:2_Scalability}.